algobot76/my-cs-notes/docs/rust/the-rust-book/README.md

 let x = x * 2;
 ```

-- The second `let` statement shadows `x` and the third `let` statement shadows `x` as well.
+- Shadowing allows you to change the type of a variable.

 ```rust
 let spaces = "   ";
 let spaces = spaces.len();
 ```

-- Shadowing allows you to change the type of a variable.

 ### Data Types